 Changes of cellulose, hemicellulose and lignin content in elephant grass stem at different development stages

-Characteristics of the cell wall in different developmental stages of the elephant grass stem
+Characteristics of cell wall in different developmental stages of elephant grass stem

 Differential gene expression during the development of elephant grass stems

 12 deepest samples (Table S1)were selected to reassemble the elephant grass transcriptome(Fig. S2) using Trinity software.The Pearson correlation coefficient based on the expression valueofeach library indicated that there was a high correlation between sample replicates (Fig. S3).Cluster analysis among samples showed that the development time of elephant grass was the main factor affecting the clustering.
 The DEGs in three developmental stages of elephant grass stems were analyzed, a total of 15611, 10235and27389 DEGs were identified in T1, T2, and T3, respectively(Fig.3).In addition, we also analyzed the DEGs of different stem segments of three development stages, and found that 147 of which were co-expressed in three segments of T1, 54 in the four segments of T2,and 91 in the five segments of T3 (Fig.3).
 The intersection of all DEGs at three different developmental stages was compared to determine the shared core set.
 It was found that 3852 genes were differentially expressed in three developmental stages (Fig.3d).